GSA/digitalgov.gov/content/resources/agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md

 date: 2014-01-08 10:49:03 -0400
 title: Agency Points of Contact for Federal Compatible Terms of Service Agreements
 type: guide
-layout: wide
-pagenav: termsofservice
+guidenav: termsofservice
 summary: 'The list of cabinet and non-cabinet agency points of contact for the federal-compatible Terms of Service agreements.'
 deck: 'The list of cabinet and non-cabinet agency points of contact for the federal-compatible Terms of Service agreements.'
 ---

-Below is the list of cabinet and non-cabinet agency points of contact for the [federal-compatible Terms of Service agreements]({{< link "negotiated-terms-of-service-agreements.md" >}}).
 If your agency is part of a larger agency, your contact will be at the larger agency, as these agreements are negotiated and signed for the entire agency.

 If your agency isn’t listed below, contact [Betsy Steele](mailto:betsy.steele@gsa.gov) and she will add your point of contact to the list.